raceintospace/raceintospace/doc/manual/manual.md

 * EVA Suit: Required for spacewalks and lunar landings.
 * Docking Module: Required for missions involving docking, except Apollo/Soyuz lunar landings and LM tests.

+![Future Missions](image_12.png)

 #### Future Missions

-![Future Missions](image_12.png)

-To send hardware into space, you have to schedule a mission one turn in advance; in Spring you'd schedule a launch for next Fall, and in Fall you would schedule one for the following Spring.
+To put things in space, you have to schedule a mission one turn in advance; in Spring you'd schedule a launch for next Fall, and in Fall you would schedule one for next Spring.
 This is done in the Future Missions Office.
 Here you will see your launch pad(s) and any missions currently scheduled for next turn.
 You start the game with one pad and can purchase up to two more as needed.

 To schedule a mission, select the pad you want to use.
 If you have at least two launch pads, you have the option of scheduling a Joint mission, which involves two launches.
-Joint missions complicate things a bit, but can be very useful when you want to do something that involves two or more components but you don't have the rocketry to lift them all at once: usually docking tests, LM tests, and lunar landing missions.
+Joint missions complicate things a bit, but can be very useful when you want to do something that involves two or more components but you don't have the rocketry to lift them all at once: usually docking tests, LM tests, and lunar landings.
 To schedule a Joint mission you would select the first of the two pads you want to use.
 Joint missions are always assigned to adjoining pads: either A and B, or B and C—not A and C.

 In the top left in the gray area you will see the selected pad, and the mission's name, type, and duration.
 Below that are five buttons you can use to narrow your options to help find the mission you want.
 The first restricts your selection to unmanned vs. manned; if manned, it will include a pie chart representing the duration level of the mission, from A to F.  Next is a toggle for missions that include docking, then EVA, then LM, then Single vs. Joint.
-In the bottom right of each box is a smaller box (called a piano key) which, when selected, locks that button in its current position.
+In the bottom right of each box is a smaller box (called a piano key) which locks that button in its current position.
 The RESET button will clear everything.

 ![Future Missions with mission description pop-up](image_13b.png)

-Clicking on the mission name box will bring up a pop-up describing the mission, as above.
+Clicking on the mission name box will show a pop-up describing the mission, as above.

-To the right of this area are the milestone risk and the safety risk indicators.
-If you've skipped a milestone (say, if you're scheduling an Orbital without having first flown a Suborbital), each step of that mission will suffer a -3 safety penalty; these are cumulative, of course, as in the very premature lunar landing scheduled above.
-If you've skipped a duration level you're penalized 5 points.
-If you haven't flown this type of mission before, even if you haven't skipped anything, you'll suffer a -1 penalty because there's always a little extra risk the first time you do something.
+To the right of the name box are the milestone risk and safety risk indicators.
+If you've skipped a milestone (say, if you're scheduling an Orbital without having first flown a Suborbital), each step of that mission will suffer a -3% safety penalty; these are cumulative, of course, as in the very premature lunar landing shown below.
+If you've skipped a _duration_ level you're penalized 5 percentage points.
+If you haven't flown this type of mission before, even if you haven't skipped anything, you'll suffer a -1% penalty because there's always a little extra risk the first time you do something.

 ![Future Missions with Requirement Penalties pop-up](image_13a.png)

-The milestone risk bar classifies the safety risk as A-OK, CAUTION, or DANGER.
-The box just below it shows the total penalties on a mission, and is now a button that opens a pop-up breaking down those penalties (above).
-In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the mandatory 1-point penalty because the player hasn't flown that type of mission before, and the LM steps of the lunar landing itself will each face a 9-point penalty because the player has not gained any LM points.
+The milestone risk bar classifies the risk as A-OK, CAUTION, or DANGER.
+The box just below it shows the total penalties on a mission, and now acts as a button that opens a pop-up breaking down those penalties (above).
+In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the mandatory 1-point penalty because the player hasn't flown that type of mission before, plus the LM steps of the lunar landing itself will each face a 9-point penalty because the player has not gained any LM points.

 ![Future Missions showing mission steps](image_13.png)